 Festering wounds can heal with clay as the bad is absorbed, and the healing is accelerated, leaving much smaller scars.
 It even seems that clay has the ability to absorb part of the radioactivity which surrounds us.

 There is clay with different colors depending on the amount of iron oxide hydrate.

-There also live many generations of turtles, some of them really big.
+There also live many generations of turtles, some of them enormous.
 This all started when I fished 2 small turtles in the small brook nearby and gave them a new home in my fishpond.
-Just as well as years later the life in that brook was killed by an urbanization build higher up in the mountains.
+Just as well as years later, the life in that brook was killed by an urbanization build higher up in the mountains.

 How to help a wounded Frog

 It is quite some years ago when I went for a stroll in the afternoon.
 Arriving at the pond I saw 2 big snakes disputing a frog between them.
 Each of the snakes had one fang on the frog’s back.
 Normally I try not to interfere with nature, but this time I did.
 On coming really close, the snakes “ran” away, and I picked up the wounded frog and took him home.

 I put him in my laundry room where there is a big and deep basin which I filled with clay water so it just covered his back.
 He sat in my clinic for 24 hours and then I took him back to his home.